functionland/docs/docs/mvp/fotos/setup.md

 1. You have already downloaded and installed Fotos.

-2. You already have a Box running and have acquired the Box's multiaddress from the server logs that is reachable from your phone.
+2. You already have a Fula environment running and have acquired the Fula API server's multiaddress from the server logs that is reachable from your phone.

 ## Steps